vito/daggerverse/mcp/server/knowledge/querying.md

+Your overall process for querying is this:

+1. Identify any module refs (`github.com/foo/bar`) and install them first.
+2. Analyze the schema to ensure you are constructing a wholly valid query.
+3. Only after you are certain the query is correct, run it.
+Never guess - you must have 100% certainty.

-Each heading is a firm rule for you to follow.
+Each heading is a firm rule for you to follow throughout this process.

 ## Only run queries that you know are valid